Saint-Maker/prayer-book-template/README.md

 12/10/22
 -make the header and drawer reusable between pages -start work on the habit tracker

+12/17/22
 -wrap up draft of habit tracker
 -move habit data into indexdb
+-fix editing behavior of habits
+-add prayer book and habits to hamburger

 Backlog
 -convert individual habit blocks into a component
--add prayer book and habits to hamburger
 -fix eslint linebreak system to work regardless of windows or linux -filter prayer html when implementing import/export functionality